Achieving Distribution Competitive Advantage through People:

 Best Practices in Acquiring, Developing, Managing and Retaining Talent

 The NAW Institute for Distribution Excellence and Texas A&M University’s Industrial Distribution Program maintain an alliance dedicated to further the understanding and application of best practices in wholesale distribution.
 This alliance operates through the Council for Research on Distributor Best Practices (CRDBP).
-The mission of the CRDBP is to create competitive advantage for wholesaler-distributors through development of research, tools, and education.
-Read more >
+The mission of the CRDBP is to create a competitive advantage for wholesaler-distributors through the development of research, tools, and education.

-The Council for Research on Distributor Best Practices will conduct its 2014 consortium on Optimizing Human Capital Development.
-Following the very successful Optimizing Channel Compensation and Optimizing Growth and Market Share consortia, this initiative will conduct research to develop practical methodologies and tools to optimize recruiting, training and retaining human capital.
-A two-day educational session will be developed based on the resulting knowledge, methodology and tools.
+The Council for Research on Distributor Best Practices conducted its 2014 consortium on Optimizing Human Capital Development.
+Following the very successful Optimizing Channel Compensation and Optimizing Growth and Market Share consortia, this initiative conducted research to develop practical methodologies and tools to optimize recruiting, training and retaining human capital.
+A two-day educational session was developed based on the resulting knowledge, methodology and tools.

 Wholesaler-Distributors often struggle with recruiting, developing and retaining sales talent.
 They also experience challenges with developing a leadership pipeline for growth and succession.
 Successful distributors understand the importance of acquiring, developing, motivating and retaining talented employees, but often struggle to develop and implement successful programs.

-Texas A&M University has developed a consortium in alliance with the NAW Institute for Distribution Excellence that will investigate how distributors can optimize their human resources.
+Texas A&M University has developed a consortium in alliance with the NAW Institute for Distribution Excellence that investigated how distributors can optimize their human resources.

 Why Join a Research Consortium?